valkey-io/valkey-operator/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-A Kubernetes operator for deploying Valkey, Valkey Clusters and managing its lifecycle.
+A Kubernetes operator for deploying Valkey Clusters and managing their lifecycle.

 ## Description

-Valkey Operator is a Kubernetes operator that automates the deployment and management of Valkey, a secure and scalable key management solution.
-The operator simplifies the process of deploying Valkey on Kubernetes clusters, ensuring that it is configured correctly and operates efficiently.
-It provides features such as automated installation, configuration management, and lifecycle management of Valkey instances.
+Valkey Operator is a Kubernetes operator that automates the deployment and management of Valkey, a high-performance data structure server that primarily serves key/value workloads.
+The operator simplifies deploying Valkey Clusters on Kubernetes, handling scaling, rolling upgrades, failover, TLS, and access control automatically.

 > **⚠️ EARLY DEVELOPMENT NOTICE**
 >
 > This operator is in active development and **not ready for production use**.
-We're actively working on:
->
-> - Core cluster management features
-> - API stability and design
-> - Testing and validation
+> The `v1alpha1` API may change in future releases.
 >
 > **We welcome your feedback!**
 >